logbuddy/infrastructure-bootstrap/README.md

 Once bootstrapping is done, make sure to remove all Access Key ID / Secret Access Key pairs for all Root Users of all AWS accounts!

+For every IAM user newly created in account herodot-org-iam, you need to manually enable and set a AWS Console Access password and provide this to the user.

 ### What this project does